Updated July 10, 2023

 - For instance, firms can project and forecast their cash flow statement to understand upcoming profits and losses.

-Making a forecast involves reflecting on data, numbers, and statistics.
+Therefore, forecasting involves reflecting on data, numbers, and statistics.
 Those are the factors that have an impact on a company’s behavior over a specific period.
 Other factors, such as economic conditions and market trends, can also influence the forecast.
-Financial forecasting involves assumptions as well to equip such unforeseen factors.
+Thus, financial forecasting involves assumptions as well to equip such unforeseen factors.

 Components of Financial Forecasting